 If you know much about technology these days, you’ve probably heard of IFTTT (if this, then that) formulas.
 For instance, Amazons Echo can use these formulas to perform various actions.
 But how does this play out when it comes to your money?

-Maybe you’ve heard of services like Chime, which automatically round up your transactions.
+Maybe you’ve heard of apps like Chime, which automatically “round up” your transactions.
 These services are sort of like a virtual change jar.
 When you spend $1.89, they’ll transfer $0.11 to a savings account.
 This is really helpful since you can quickly save a lot of money (that you’d never otherwise miss) with your change.

 Qapital takes that type of savings to a whole new level by letting you set your own savings parameters within its brand new checking account and savings accounts.

 Basically, you can create your own IFTTT rules for savings.
 It’s a really cool concept that could play out really well for savers trying to get a leg up, and you can dedicate your money to specific rules.